apioo/psx/doc/design/controller.rst

 --------

 This chapter gives a short overview of the most important methods which you need inside an controller.
-To simplify things take a look at the following source code
+To simplify things take a look at the following source code.

 Usage
 -----